 And just this change in my mindset has already helped me move forward.
 Making healthy choices seems much easier through the lens of my own self-care.
 Because it really isn’t about a diet or a workout…it’s really all about how I choose to live my life.

-I’d be interested to know what your self-care practices are.
+I’m interested to know what your self-care practices are.
 And if you have any hints for making this a healthy holiday, share away!
 We could probably all use a little help with that!

 Thanks for creating community here with us!
 The Big Red Sofa Series is about the things I see in life that make me go hmmmm.
 What God teaches me in scripture.
 The ordinary things that God can use to drive home spiritual lessons.
 The questions I sometimes ask.
 The stories we can all share.
 So pull up a cushion and join me on the sofa.
 I’d love to hear from you!